k8snetworkplumbingwg/multus-cni/README.md

 The default logging level is set as `panic` -- this will log only the most critical errors, and is the least verbose logging level.

-The available logging level values, in descreasing order of verbosity are:
+The available logging level values, in decreasing order of verbosity are:

 * `debug`
 * `error`